germanruzca/wyt-backend/README.md

   ```
 When you are in, you recive a response with an accesToken to use in others requests.
 You need to login (`localhost/3001/auth/login`) every time the token has expired.

+(For now, there is no data when the models are created, so you must to know: to create a post is need create at least a type and a user.)

+You can see example:

 [![View Api in Postman](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/14129745/UVXhobVi)